-- Loss of consciousness and body tone, followed by twitching and relaxing muscles (called contractions)
+- Loss of consciousness and body tone, followed by twitching and relaxing muscles that are called contractions

 - Loss of control of body functions

-- May be a short period of no breathing (30 seconds) and a person may turn a shade of blue
+- May be a short 30-second period of no breathing and a person may turn a shade of blue

 - After this type of seizure a person may be sleepy and experience a headache, confusion, weakness, numbness, and sore muscles.